If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Your Book Description

-Think of your description like the back cover in a bookstore.
-Its job is simple: Make someone need to click “Buy”
+So, think of your description like the back cover in a bookstore.
+Its job is simple: Make someone need to click “Buy”.

 Your Author Name